KhusainovFarrukh/Progee-API/README.md

 Hi!
 This is **Progee-API v1**.
 Progee-API is a REST API for providing information about programming languages, and frameworks, their popularity, and respect for them among the community of developers (with reviews and scores).
-Currently working features: **auth, languages, frameworks, reviews**.
+Currently working features: **auth, languages, frameworks, reviews, dynamic roles with permissions**.

 ## API docs